aditisingh4812/simplified_tuned_range_separated/DATA_AVAILABILITY.md

 Molecular and periodic-system calculations.
 Ground-state electron-density calculations.
 Excited-state calculations using time-dependent DFT/range-separated hybrid approaches.
-Supporting calculations performed using PySCF, NWChem, and VASP where applicable.
+Supporting calculations performed using PySCF and NWChem where applicable.

 The repository provides customized PySCF functionality for calculating ω_eff and implementing the corresponding range-separated hybrid calculations.
 It also contains NWChem input files and computational workflows required to reproduce the reported calculations.